Paperform vs Google Forms: Which Is Better in 2026?

 Google Forms gives you a header image, a theme colour, a background colour, and four fonts.
 That's the entire customisation surface.
 Google branding is always present, forms always live on docs.google.com, and every Google Form looks like a Google Form.
 There's no custom CSS, no custom domains, no way to remove or replace Google's branding, and no ability to match your company's visual identity beyond a colour accent.

-Paperform's document-style editor creates forms that look like designed landing pages — with custom fonts, colours, images, videos, GIFs, Unsplash and Giphy integration, custom HTML/CSS, custom domains, and complete brand control.
+Paperform's document-style editor creates forms that look like designed landing pages, with custom fonts, colours, images, videos, GIFs, Unsplash and Giphy integration, custom HTML/CSS, custom domains, and complete brand control.
 Forms can be embedded on your site or hosted on your own domain with your own branding.
-For any client-facing or public-facing form, the visual gap is enormous — the difference between "here's a Google Form" and "here's a professional branded experience."
+For any client-facing or public-facing form, the visual gap is large: a respondent can tell at a glance whether they're filling out a generic Google Form or a branded page that belongs to your business.

 Conditional Logic and Workflows